quicwg/base-drafts/draft-ietf-quic-transport.md

 can limit its use of tokens to only the information needed validate client addresses.

-Fraudulently obtained tokens could enable botnets to use servers as amplifiers in DDOS attacks.
+Fraudulently obtained tokens could enable attackers to use servers as amplifiers in DDOS attacks.
 Servers SHOULD protect against such attacks by ensuring that tokens are used by clients only once.